 Edna also tried to get information regarding Georgie's personal affects after he passed.
 She specifically wanted to know what happened to her son's camera.
 She wanted to have something to hold onto even if it was just photos he had taken from his time at war.
 Her request was never acknowledged.

 A This sentiment has been recounted in numerous interviews of veterans.
-A different time when civic pride and public duty had meaning and the horrors of war were an unknown to most people.
-There are many stories of young men who were rejected from the Army draft, for various physical or medical reasons, went on to suffer from severe depression and some even committed suicide for not being able to serve their country.
+It was a different time when civic pride and public duty had meaning and the horrors of war were an unknown to most people.
+This was a common sentiment of the time echoed in the interviews of countless veterans since.
+Most young men felt shame and pressure from the community if they did not volunteer.
+There are many stories of young men who were rejected from the Army draft, for various physical or medical reasons, who went on to suffer from severe depression and some even committed suicide for not being able to serve their country.
+(A fantastic example of this pride of civic duty and drive to serve that was such a common place during the war can be seen in the origin story of fictional comic book character Steve Rogers, better known as Captain America).
+This sentiment wouldn't start to shift until the 1960's and 70's when the horrors of war were no longer able to be hidden from view of the general public and images from the front lines and the aftermath of Vietnam War were regularly displayed on broadcast on television.

 What happened to Georgie's camera and other personal affects?
 Squad-mate Fred Salter wrote the family saying they should receive it soon along with his other belongings, yet as far as we know the Army never returned it to the family.